Andrew Womack,

 Biography

-As a former Assistant Attorney General, Andrew offers clients strategic counsel on high-stakes litigation matters.
+As a former Assistant Attorney General, Andrew offers clients strategic counsel on high-stakes litigation and enforcement actions.

-He supports clients in a diverse mix of environmental litigation and governmental tort liability across industrial sectors.
-Andrew was an Assistant Attorney General with the Civil Law Division of the Tennessee Attorney General’s Office.
-He litigated a range of Tennessee constitutional legal issues including the Civil Rights Act, Health Care Liability Act, Tennessee tort reform statutes, and the Tennessee Public Participation Act.
+Prior to joining B&D, Andrew was an Assistant Attorney General with the Civil Law Division of the Tennessee Attorney General’s Office.
+He litigated a range of Tennessee constitutional legal issues, including the Civil Rights Act, the Tennessee Health Care Liability Act, the Tennessee Civil Justice Act, and the Tennessee Public Participation Act.

 Education